mroonga/mroonga/doc/source/developer.rst

 doc/ja/
  Japanese documents in Sphinx format

-Since we are still in the early stage of the development of groonga storage engine, we will not make the documents of the specification of SQL queries for now.
+Since we are still in the early stage of the development of mroonga, we will not make the documents of the specification of SQL queries for now.

 Alternatively we consider our SQL tests and its expected results as the list of features and the definition of their specifications.

 Adding and running tests
 ------------------------

-We use two kinds of regression tests to manage the quality of groonga storage engine.
+We use two kinds of regression tests to manage the quality of mroonga.

 SQL tests
  When you add features or fix bugs that can be confirmed by SQL queries, please always add SQL tests.
 You might think that performance improvements cannot be confirmed with SQL, but some can be still well tested by using status variables or information_schema plugin etc.